Berkey Phoenix PFAS Radiologicals VOC Chlorine Disinfection Byproducts

 Frequently Asked Questions

-How does Berkey remove PFAS when many filters can't?
+How does Berkey remove PFAS when many filters cannot?

 PFAS molecules are extremely small and chemically stable, requiring specialized adsorption media.
-The Berkey Phoenix filter uses a proprietary blend of CTC 60 carbon and ion exchange media specifically formulated to capture PFAS molecules.
-Unlike basic carbon filters, this multi-stage approach achieves 99.8%+ removal across multiple PFAS compounds.
+The Berkey Phoenix filter uses a proprietary blend of activated carbon and ion exchange media specifically formulated to capture PFAS molecules.
+Unlike basic carbon filters, this multi-stage approach achieves 99.8%+ removal across 7 PFAS compounds, with sustained PFOA and PFOS performance verified through 1,500 liters of continuous testing.

 Should I be concerned about radiological contaminants in my water?